 |Wood bat||Level swing||gradually rise for extra distance||line drive and beyond|

-Safety of fielders has taken a jump to the forefront in recent years.
-Anyone who pitches or plays first or third base can tell you a story of a ball from a metal or composite bat that nearly took their head off.
-In youth baseball, there have been even more extreme cases.
+Fielder safety has taken a much-deserved jump to the forefront in the last decade or so.
+Anyone who pitches or plays 1st or 3rd base can tell you a story of a ball from a metal bat that nearly took their head off.
+In youth baseball, there have been even more extreme cases, including fractured jaws, facial bones and skulls, comas and even death.

 Fortunately, standards for metal and composite baseball bats (BBCOR), and for softball bats (BST) have been implemented.
-The goal: make metal and composite bats perform more like wood bats, in regard to the speed of the ball coming off the bat (known as exit velocity).
+The goal: make metal perform more like wood bats.
 Lowering exit velocity means greater reaction time for fielders.

 Metal Bat Modification Safety Issues

 So, issue solved in making metal bats as safe as wood bats, right?
 Not exactly.
-One of the remaining dangers of these non-wood bats is the ability to modify their performance post-purchase.
+One of the remaining dangers of these non-wood bats is the ability to modify their performance after purchase.

 Wood bat safety

-The price of the in-demand metal and composite bats runs about three to four times that of a quality wood bat.
+Pricing for high-demand metal and composite bats runs about 3 to 4 times that of a quality wood bat.
 For many players, replacing their metal and composite bat every year at a cost of $300-400 (due to dead spots developing, falling out of compliance, or out of popularity), a wood bat is actually more cost-effective.

-When you add in the pop you get from a wood bat over a metal or composite bat for in-game use, the affordability extends beyond price and onto power.
-Once you learn how to properly hit with a wood bat (hitting on the sweet spot and laying off bad pitches), a wood bat will last you awhile.
-If you are breaking three or four bats a year (equal to what you would have spent on a metal or composite bat), you have either purchased a low-quality bat...or it’s time to take up another sport!
+Once you learn how to properly hit with a wood bat (hitting on the sweet spot and laying off bad pitches), a wood bat will last you a while.
+If you’re breaking 3 or 4 bats a year (equal to what you would have spent on a metal or composite bat), you’ve either purchased a low-quality bat...or it’s time to take up another sport!

-Ultimately, wood bats should be the way of the future.
+Ultimately, wood bats should be the way of the future, just as they’ve been since the beginning.
 While the “sweet spot” may be more difficult to find, when a player does find it, nothing can beat their distance and trajectory.
-If a wood bat is properly weighted, it can help a player turn pop-up outs into base hits.
+If a wood bat is properly weighted, it can help a player turn pop-up outs into a base hit.

 And perhaps the most important consideration of wood bats—they’re safer.
 It’s not uncommon for in-field players to narrowly avoid a ball flying at their head from a composite bat, especially if it’s been illegally modified.